Dr. José-Angel Avila-Rodriguez

 Lab on GNSS Signal Processing

 The goal of this lab is to provide the students with hands-on experience of the various signal processing stages of a GNSS receiver.
-The experiments conducted during the lab will complement the notions introduced during the lectures and will allow the students to directly experiment on real GNSS data.
+The experiments conducted during the lab will complement the notions introduced during the lectures and will allow the students to directly experiment with real GNSS data.

 The lab is divided into exercises that require the modification of the basic acquisition and tracking scripts and the addition of new functionalities.